swordfischer/swordfischer.github.io/_posts/2023-12-27-HTB-WriteUp-OpTinselTrace-3.md

 This question was puzzling me for quite some time, but I knew I had to find some files at least - and usually files are copied/downloaded to the `C:\Users` and then `AppData`, `Desktop`, `Documents` or `Downloads`.

 {% highlight powershell %}
-PS> python volatility3-develop\vol.py -f optinseltrace3\santaclaus.bin windows.filescan | sls 'Users'
+python volatility3-develop\vol.py -f optinseltrace3\santaclaus.bin windows.filescan | sls 'Users'
 Progress:  100.00               PDB scanning finished ...
 TRUNCATED ...
 0xa48df8fb42a0  \Users\santaclaus\Desktop\present_for_santa.zip 216